Earwax removal – your common questions answered

 How can I remove earwax at home?

 Never try to remove earwax yourself using cotton buds or other objects.
-This can just push the wax deeper into your canal.
-It can also damage your ear canal and eardrum.
+This can push the wax deeper into your ear and damage your ear canal or eardrum.

 How does professional earwax removal work?